SERIES 1000 Community Relations

 2. The materials do not relate to any religious belief or activity, or promote private gain, or political position.

-3. The materials do not promote any political party or candidate.
+3. The materials do not promote any political party, candidate, referendum question, or ballot initiative.

 Except for requests from parent-teacher organizations, Board appointed citizens' ad hoc advisory committees, or other school-connected organizations, requests from groups or individuals to have students distribute materials parents or other citizens of the community will be referred to the Superintendent of Schools for approval.